Physiologic Insulin Resensitization

 Call us today to learn more

-Physiologic Insulin Resensitazation (PIR) is a unique treatment option in that it is administered into the body as a hormone that targets the main cause of diabetes.
+Physiologic Insulin Resensitazation (PIR) is a unique treatment option in where insulin is administered into the body as a hormone, not a drug, that targets the main cause of diabetes.
 With this treatment, insulin is utilized in such a way that it imitates the body’s natural physiology.

 What is Physiologic Insulin Resensitization?

-Physiologic Insulin Resensitization allows for lowered insulin resistance, helping blood sugar be dispersed more easily and converted to energy more effectively.
-When cellular energy is increased, damaged organs and tissue can begin to repair and regenerate, meaning this treatment is shown to not only balance metabolic disorders but, in many cases, can reverse symptoms and complications.
+Physiologic Insulin Resensitization allows for lowered insulin resistance, helping blood sugar get into every cell more easily and converted to energy more effectively.
+When cellular energy is increased, damaged organs and tissue can begin to repair and regenerate.
+This treatment is shown to not only balance metabolic disorders but, in many cases, can reverse symptoms and complications.

 Though Physiologic Insulin Resensitization is a cutting-edge new treatment, there have been many benefits reported by patients that include: